yff-001/nn-truck/README.md

   <img src="https://github.com/yff-001/nn-truck/blob/master/IMG_2181.JPG" width="1000" title="RC Truck Tx">
 </p>

 A switch is closed when a connected pin on STM32 is pulled down, thus sending a command to the vehicle.
 A Xbox controller connected to PC is used to drive the truck.
+Control inputs are parsed by pygame.

 <p align="center">
   <img src="https://github.com/yff-001/nn-truck/blob/master/IMG_2213.jpg" width="1000" title="STM32 Connected to PC via FTDI">